ryjones/hyperledger-hip/HIPs/firefly.md

 - Kaleido: 6 developers to deliver FireFly core, plugins for Enterprise Ethereum, Fabric and Corda, and administrative console UI
 - Atato: 1 developer to deliver enhancement to ethconnect and token related features
+- ConsenSys Health: 1 developer to help with developing plugins for Trusted Execution Environments and enhancements critical to the healthcare industry

 _(more committed resources being confirmed)_